bernd-clemenz/json-schema-maven-plugin/README.md

 ## History

-Just created for use in some RESTFull API projects, where it proofed helpful.
+Created for use in some RESTFull API projects, where it proofed helpful.